ADORSYS-GIS/e2e-banking-app/power-pay-translator/README.md

 The Translation Service backend interacts with the following components:

-Twilio SMS Gateway: The Translation Service backend receives messages from the Twilio SMS gateway using the Twilio API detailed description cam be found here on using twilio API'S
+SMS Gateway: The Translation Service backend receives messages from the Twilio SMS gateway using the Twilio API detailed description cam be found here on using twilio API'S

 https://www.twilio.com/docs/messaging/api#send-messages